 The main weakness of this monitor is that it isn't as bright as its more expensive rivals, which shouldn't be a deal-breaker for everyday work as long as you don't have to deal with lots reflections at your desk, but might mean it's less than ideal for video editing or photo editing.

 That said, for the vast majority of tasks this is a really good monitor for a really good price – certainly for most web and document work, it's perfect.
 You'll have no issues hooking your Mac mini up to it and it's versatile to adapt to whatever's needed.

 Everything you would expect from a device made by HP is true of the HP Z27k G3: it's well built, it has a premium feel, it's reliable, and it comes with some well thought out extra features.
 In this case those extra features include a USB hub made up of four USB Type-A 3.2 Gen 1 ports, pretty handy when the Mac Mini only has two Type-A ports itself.

 That flexibility extends to the positioning of the monitor as well, because it can rotate, swivel and tilt – you can even use it in portrait mode if you want, and the height is adjustable too.
-An all-round impressive package, and one that's not going to cost you too much.
+An all-round impressive package for sure, and one that's not going to cost you too much.

 Dell's monitors won't make you gasp with their outré designs: these are business displays and focus on picture quality and performance rather than gimmicks or unusual designs.
 However, for our money that's what matters most.